 The Single Line Diagram must include the points at which Demand data (provided under PC.A.4.3.4 and PC.A.4.3.5, or in the case of Generators, PC.A.5.) and fault infeed data (provided under PC.A.2.5) are supplied.

-In the case of any Generator in respect of an [MK1] [AJ(2] Embedded Large Power Station where Purchase Contracts for its Main Plant and Apparatus had been concluded on or after 010627 or where Purchase Contracts relating to a Substantial Modification in respect of its Main Plant and Apparatus had been concluded on or after 010627, The Company (subject to the requirements of PC.A.2.2.2 above) may agree with the Network Operator and the Generator to an equivalent representation connection to the Subtransmission System.PC.A.2.2.3 The above-mentioned Single Line Diagram shall include:
+PC.A.2.2.3 The above-mentioned Single Line Diagram shall include:

 (a) electrical circuitry (i.e. overhead lines, identifying which circuits are on the same towers, underground cables, power transformers, reactive compensation equipment and similar equipment); and